 In SQL Server Reporting Services, Dataset is an SQL Command used to retrieve the data from Data Source for Report creation.
-SSRS Embedded Dataset consists of SQL Command, parameters, filters, etc.
+SSRS Embedded Dataset consists of transact query, parameters, filters, etc.

 The SQL Server Reporting Services supports two types of datasets: Shared Dataset and Embedded Dataset.
 In this article, we will show you the steps involved in creating Embedded Dataset in SSRS with an example.

 SSRS Embedded Dataset: If you want to use the Dataset in single reports, then there is no point in creating a shared Dataset.
 In these situations, we create Embedded Dataset in SSRS

 Creating Embedded DataSet in SSRS

 After creating the New SQL Reporting Services project, the Report data tab looks like below.
 We already created Embedded Data Source in our previous article

 To create an Embedded dataset in SSRS, Right-click on the Datasets folder present in the Report Data tab and select the Add Dataset option from the context menu.

 Once you click on that option, it will open the Dataset Properties window to configure the SSRS Dataset.
 The following are the properties inside the SSRS Embedded Dataset Properties window

 - Name: Please specify a valid unique name for the Dataset you want to create.

 - Data Source: If you already created, Please select the data source from the drop-down list.
 If not, please click on the New button to Create Embedded Data Source.

 - Query Type: It allows us to choose from 3 options.

 - Query Designer: If you don’t know, How to write the Queries, then you can select this option.
 It will allow you to design using a graphical user interface.
-Please refer to the SSRS Query Designer article to understand the steps involved in it.
+Please refer to the Query Designer article to understand the steps involved in it.

 - Time out: Specify the query execution time.